citp/privacy-policy-historical/z/ze/zen/zenoss.com.md

-> *The following text is extracted and transformed from the zenoss.com privacy policy that was archived on 2009-09-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090916023106id_/http%3A//www.zenoss.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zenoss.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101121438id_/http%3A//www.zenoss.com/privacy) for the most accurate reproduction.*

-# Privacy Policy - Commercial Open Source Application, Systems and Network Monitoring - Zenoss
+# Privacy Policy

+|

 The intent of this privacy policy is to disclose Zenoss privacy practices, whether you are a casual browser of our website, or a community member who chooses to interact actively with us through our website, use our software, or receive email from us.